Bad Wimpfen station: Station building

 The very stately Bad Wimpfen station building is a massive two-storey building in the Gothic Revival style with numerous decorative shapes such as tracery windows on the ground floor and an angular structure with gables.
 The building served until 1992 as a station building and was then rebuilt as a restaurant and the town's tourist information centre.
 It is the only station in Southern Germany built in the Gothic Revival style that still exists.
 The building is listed by Baden-Württemberg as a grade 2 monument.

 Rail operations

 Passenger services

 Bad Wimpfen is located on the Elsenz Valley Railway, running from Heilbronn via Sinsheim to Heidelberg.
 The railway line was extensively renovated from 7 January 2014 to the end of April 2015 and reopened on 1 May 2015.
 During this period, replacement buses ran between Sinsheim, Bad Rappenau and Neckarsulm.
-Services of line S 42 of the Heilbronn Stadtbahn have run between Sinsheim, Bad Rappenau, Bad Wimpfen, Bad Friedrichshall, Neckarsulm and Heilbronn since May 2015.
+Services of the RE 2 line of DB Regio (since December 2019 operated as RE 10b of Abellio BW) has been running between Mannheim, Heidelberg, Sinsheim and Heilbronn and line S 42 of the Heilbronn Stadtbahn have run between Sinsheim, Bad Rappenau, Bad Wimpfen, Bad Friedrichshall, Neckarsulm and Heilbronn since May 2015.
+These have been operated by SWEG Südwestdeutsche Landesverkehrs since January 2022, as a result of the insolvency of Abellio BW.

 Until early January 2014, Regionalbahn service RB 74 ran hourly between Sinsheim, Bad Rappenau, Bad Wimpfen and Bad Friedrichshall (some to/from Heilbronn) and Regional-Express service RE 2 ran between Mannheim, Heidelberg, Sinsheim and Heilbronn every two hours.
 The two services were operated with class 425 EMUs.